Token Creek Alpacas

 Token Creek’s Cosette

 Cosette was incredibly thriving as a cria, having what I think is the highest weaning weight of any alpaca born here at Token Creek Alpacas, a whopping 90 pounds (at 7 months of age)!
 We love those robust youngster.
 She has continued to be just that while sporting a very nice frame and fleece.
-Her dam is our own MFI Sandles who births some of the best offspring we see here, all females to date.
-We chose Snowmass Accoyo Elite Ice for Sandle’s last breeding that produced Cosette.
+Her dam is our own MFI Sandles who births some of the best offspring we see here, four females and one male to date.
+We chose Snowmass Accoyo Elite Ice for Sandle’s breeding that produced Cosette.
 Both the dam and sire lines are heavy with white and we were surprised with Cosette being light fawn but we’ll take it when it comes with the fleece she has.
 Nice brightness, long staple and wonderful bundling.
-Cosette is bred and confirmed pregnant via ultrasound to our PacaParadise Peruvian White Walker for a May 2022 birth.
+Cosette is bred and confirmed pregnant via ultrasound to our PacaParadise Peruvian White Walker for a June 2024 birth.